Typhoon Songda (2016)

-Typhoon Songda was the sixth most intense tropical cyclone of the Northwest Pacific Ocean in 2016.
+Typhoon Songda (Note: The name Songda (Vietnamese: Sông Đà, [səwŋ͡m˧˧ ʔɗaː˨˩]) was contributed by Vietnam and refers to the Black River in northwestern Vietnam.) was the sixth most intense tropical cyclone of the Northwest Pacific Ocean in 2016.
 Also known as the Ides of October storm, it struck the Pacific Northwest region of the United States and Canada as a powerful extratropical cyclone.
 Songda was the twentieth named storm and the ninth typhoon of the annual typhoon season.
 The system developed into a tropical storm south of Minamitorishima on October 8 and strengthened into a typhoon on October 10.
 Songda reached its peak intensity southeast of Japan late on October 11 at an unusually high latitude, before it became extratropical on October 13.

 Meteorological history

 On October 2, the United States Central Pacific Hurricane Center started to monitor a weak trough of low pressure that had developed about 1000 mi to the southwest of Honolulu, Hawaii.
 Over the next day as the system moved towards the northwest, showers and thunderstorms gradually developed along the trough, but were showing little to no signs of organisation.
 The system was subsequently classified as a tropical depression by the Japan Meteorological Agency during October 3, as it crossed the International Dateline and moved into the western Pacific Ocean.

 Often presenting an exposed low-level circulation center (LLCC), the tropical depression drifted westward without further development for days owing to a marginal environment within the subsident region of a tropical upper tropospheric trough (TUTT) cell to the northwest, with moderate vertical wind shear.
 Late on October 7, the Joint Typhoon Warning Center (JTWC) eventually issued a Tropical Cyclone Formation Alert for the system, when the TUTT cell was beginning to move to the west-southwest, allowing convection to develop over the consolidating LLCC.